surveyjs/survey-library/docs/design-survey-create-a-quiz.md

 ## Configure Questions

-Quizzes can include any question type supported by the SurveyJS library.
+Quizzes can include any question type supported by the SurveyJS Form Library.
 The following code sets up three [Radiogroup](https://surveyjs.io/Documentation/Library?id=questionradiogroupmodel) questions.
 Note that for each question, the [`correctAnswer`](https://surveyjs.io/Documentation/Library?id=Question#correctAnswer) property is specified.

 ```js
 const surveyJson = {